The Soccer Tournament: Teams

-Teams to the tournament usually feature a mix of retired, active, and junior players, as well as a number of sportspeople from other sports: Retired players taking part included Ali Krieger, Sergio Agüero and Nani while people from other sports included former American football players Pat McAfee and Chad Ochocinco Johnson, RCD Mallorca minority partner Steve Nash, and Burnley F.C. minority partner JJ Watt.
+Teams to the tournament usually feature a mix of retired, active, and junior players, as well as a number of sportspeople from other sports: Retired players taking part included Ali Krieger, Sergio Agüero and Nani while people from other sports included former American football players Pat McAfee and Chad Ochocinco Johnson, RCD Mallorca minority partner Steve Nash, and Burnley F.C. minority partner J. J. Watt.

 While teams often bear the brand or a variation of the brand of an existing football team, there is no restriction for players taking part ever to have had any relationship with the existing team: for example, the team delegated by Wrexham A.F.C. in 2024, called the "Wrexham Red Dragons", included both current goalkeeper Mark Howard, former player Lee Trundle, and Scottish international George Boyd, who had no former relationship with the team.
 Other teams may be fully amateur and may bear a fictional or new team name.

 The inaugural tournament in 2023 featured both women's and men's teams, as well as some mixed-gender teams.
-Starting from 2024, women's teams were featured in a separate tournament.
+Starting from 2024, women's teams were featured in a separate tournament; 2026 will feature a mixed tournament, with women's and men's teams alternating per quarter.